chermakoraj6-hub/chermakoraj-demo/README.md

 # chermakoraj-demo
-This is my 1st Git repository
+This is my 1st Git repository.
+Author:- Raj chermako